wdporter/i-am-that-vuepress/45-what-comes-and-goes-has-no-being/readme.md

 You cannot speak about it; you can only lose your self in it.
 When you deny reality to anything, you come to a residue which cannot be denied.

-All talk of <span data-tippy-content="Knowledge, especially the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnana</span> is a sign of ignorance.
+All talk of <span data-tippy-content="Knowledge, especially the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnana</span> is a sign of ignoreänce.
 It is the mind that imagines that it does not know and then comes to know.
 Reality knows nothing of these contortions.
 Even the idea of God as the Creätor is false.